Suppression Mechanisms

 Suppression Mechanisms in Conscious Point Physics (CPP)

 In Conscious Point Physics (CPP), all hierarchical scales—from particle masses and generational patterns to coupling strengths and small anomaly contributions—emerge from a unified set of geometric constraints imposed by the 600-cell lattice.
 These constraints include the fixed vertex count of 120 per cell, the golden ratio φ ≈ 1.618 embedded in edge lengths and symmetries, holographic entropy bounds, and dimensional binding parameters (d = 0, 1, 3).
 The suppression factors documented in this directory are not adjustable parameters introduced to fit data; they are direct, recurring consequences of these lattice invariants.
-Every suppression arises from the same finite, discrete geometry that governs Conscious Point (CP) movement, Space Stress Vector
+Every suppression arises from the same finite, discrete geometry that governs Conscious Point (CP) movement, Space Stress Vector (SSV) gradients, and Zitterbewegung (ZBW) organization in the Dipole Sea.
+This directory collects, derives, and cross-references each suppression mechanism used across the CPP framework, providing a transparent foundation for understanding how a single lattice structure produces the rich phenomenology of the Standard Model with only one absolute scale calibration (the electron mass).

 Core Geometric Origins